 You can see your doctor for a simple blood test if you suspect you may have diabetes or for any advice.

 Diabetes which is not managed properly can lead to damage of the heart, eyes, kidney and feet.
-A FREE annual diabetes check is available for eligible patients.
+A FREE annual diabetes nurse check is available.
 This is important to prevent or delay any further damage.
-Please ring to make a double appointment with the nurse.
+Please ring to make a double appointment with one of our nurses.